Skip Navigation

 Scope

-This policy includes all Kansas City Kansas Community College (KCKCC) employees.
+This policy applies to all Kansas City Kansas Community College (KCKCC) employees.

 Definitions

-Conflict of Interest - An actual Conflict of Interest occurs when financial or personal considerations compromise an individual’s objectivity, professional judgment, professional integrity and/or ability to perform his/her responsibilities for the College.
-A perceived or potential Conflict of Interest can occur when, although there is no actual Conflict of Interest, the circumstances are such that a reasonable person might question whether a decision maker is biased in carrying out his/her professional responsibilities for the College.
-The following non-exclusive list provides examples of situations that often give rise to an actual or potential Conflict of Interest.
+A conflict of interest occurs when financial or personal considerations compromise an individual’s objectivity, professional judgment, professional integrity and/or ability to perform his/her responsibilities for the College.
+A perceived or potential conflict of interest can occur when, although there is no actual conflict, the circumstances are such that a reasonable person might question whether a decision maker is biased in carrying out his/her professional responsibilities for the College.
+The following non-exclusive list provides examples of situations that often give rise to an actual or potential conflict of interest.

 • has an ownership interest in an entity with which the College does business;

-• has a Family Member or close personal relationship with someone who fits into one of the categories described above.
+• has a family member or close personal relationship with someone who fits into one of

 Policy Statement

-Employees of Kansas City Kansas Community College (KCKCC) have an obligation to uphold the public trust, protect and advance the College’s integrity and act in the best interests of the College while carrying out their official College duties.
+Employees of KCKCC have an obligation to uphold the public trust, protect and advance the College’sintegrity and act in the best interest of the institution while carrying out their official duties.
+This obligation includes refraining from activities in conflict with the College’s interest.